akazukin5151/metroani/README.md

     - `Metro`: Tokyo Metro light theme with line color as accent.
 Used by Tokyo Metro
     - `Yamanote`: Dark background for station name.
 Used by newer JR East lines such as the Yamanote and Joban Lines
     - `JR`: Gray background and older look with more boxes.
 Used by other JR East lines such as the Keihin-Tohoku and Chuo Lines
-    - `Tokyu`: Dark background for station name and circles for stations (TODO).
+    - `Tokyu`: Dark background for station name and circles for stations.
 Used by Tokyu Lines

 # Examples

-TODO: examples for each theme

 The Joban Line using the Yamanote theme `examples/joban.py`: